 - Track my weight

 - Drink more water

-The 3-4 behaviors you selected from the PICK chart are going to be the most impactful in meeting your objective.
+The 3 to 4 behaviors you selected from the PICK chart are going to be the most impactful in meeting your objective.
 You are going to make these behaviors into habits by following our three-step process.